galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 # The future

-The future implementation of dataset collections will allow representing complex experiments such as the ones shown in the two previous figures in a single collection.
+The future improvements of dataset collections will allow representing complex experiments such as the ones shown in the two previous figures in a single collection.

 # If things don't work...
 ...you need to complain.
 Use [Galaxy's BioStar Channel](https://usegalaxy.org/biostar/biostar_redirect) to do this.